 --FREE OLD-TIME CONCERT--

 “There’s twin fiddling, and then there’s David Bragger and Susan Platz.
 Their music really reaches into that space where two instruments become one and draws you right in with it.
-Their debut CD, King’s Lament, is one of the most sonorous and rhythmically locked-in sets of tunes you’ll hear, and spans across familiar and unfamiliar old-time terrain.
-Another really great recording from David’s unique Tiki Parlour collection." --Bruce Molsky
+Their debut CD, King’s Lament, is one of the most sonorous and rhythmically locked-in sets of tunes you’ll hear.” -Bruce Molsky

 Skillet Licorice is the latest project from San Francisco Bay Area roots-music luminaries Elise Engelberg and Matt Knoth.
 The result is a full fledged proto-swing orchestra capable of expert musicianship in a dizzying array of folk genres.
 Whether they’re playing hot fiddle breakdowns, slinky blues, sparkling banjo breaks, ragtime or dreamy waltzes Skillet Licorice displays an impressive command of styles and techniques that comes from deep study and loving dedication to America’s folk traditions.
 With the help of their talented friends they’ve put together an incredible repertoire that is essentially traditional, yet with a modern approach that is anything but a stale.
 Skillet Licorice is hot, sweet, and just a bit greasy!